Process Map and Flow Chart Symbols require particular symbols. See what’s needed in order to draw a process map.

 Data:

-The data with respect to the inputs and outputs are shown using this diagram.
+This diagram shows the data with respect to the inputs and outputs.

 Manual Input:

-This symbol indicates the need for the operator or user to manually feed the required information in the process.
+This symbol shows the need for the operator or user to feed the required information in the process by hand.

 Six Sigma Green Belt Process Map and Flow Chart Symbols Questions